billynewport/datasurface/docs/DataPlatform.md

 ## Example DataPlatform implementations

-DataSurface is provided with a SimpleDataPlatform.
-You can read about it [here](simpledp/README.md).
+DataSurface is provided with a YellowDataPlatform.
+[You can read about it here](yellow_dp/README.md).

 ## Packaging DataPlatforms as Docker containers